|Halibut Caught (pounds)||Quota Remaining|

 - The daily bag limit is two per angler.

 - No retention or possession seaward of 30 fathoms May 1 – May 31 (except when the primary halibut season is open)

 - No retention or possession seaward of the deepwater closure area except, lingcod retention is allowed seaward of the deepwater closure area (see above) on days open to the recreational halibut fishery and from June 1 through June 15 and September 1 through September 30.

-- Open March 14 through October 17, 2020.
+- Open March 13 through October 16, 2021.
 No minimum size.
 Daily limit 7.
 Retention of yelloweye rockfish is prohibited.
 New for 2023, in May, June, and July the possession limit for copper rockfish, quillback rockfish, and vermilion rockfish is 0.

 - Open March 11 through October 21, 2023.
 No minimum size.
 Daily limit 1.